hellpig/smart-swamp-cooler-controller/README.md

 ```

 If this algorithm were used to control an actual home's cooler, one might want to have a way to shut windows when the cooler turns off to prevent hot air from coming inside the home.
 I was then thinking that one-way vents exist, and I had the idea of some kind of rubber flaps to put on the outside of the window opening.
 Feel free to take this idea and become rich!

+Not shown in the code above, the device will also need to synchronize its clock with time server(s) several times per year.
+Note that time synchronization is enabled by default on Raspberry Pi OS.

+Time changes (such as due to daylight saving time) would cause slight issues between the time change and the next forecast update.
+Luckily, daylight saving time includes all of swamp-cooler season.
+If time changes were a problem, a fix would be to make the timezone variable be global and updated whenever the forecast updates, or just convert everything to UTC.